 “It’s a very high-demand service-delivery model.”
 But he would have it no other way, he adds.
 Venture Academy has been able to generate significant results in terms of realizing its social mission or purpose.

-Launched first in Kelowna, B.C., Venture Academy has served hundreds of families from across the country.
-A Barrie campus was opened in 2009, due to high demand from families in Ontario and Eastern Canada for the program, Gordon says.
+Venture Academy has served hundreds of families from across the country.
+A Barrie campus was opened in 2009, due to high demand from families in Ontario and Eastern Canada for the program, the executive director says.

 Distinguishing elements of the program include its comprehensive 30 Day Assessment and Intervention program, its environment, an individualized treatment plan and a host-family model, which has youth stay each night with trained Venture Academy staff where they have the chance to “practise” at being part of a healthy family dynamic.